Connes embeddability of graph products

-Finally we show that $t(\cV)$ in the previous theorem can be computed almost everywhere.
+Next we show that $t(\cV)$ in the previous theorem can be computed almost everywhere.
 In order to do so, let $\geq$ be some linear order on $\mathbb{N} \times V\Gamma$.
 Naturally the symbol $>$ stands for $\geq$ but not equal.

 \begin{lem} For $\Gamma$ a simplicial graph, let ${\bf s} = (s(v,i,w,j))_{v,w \in V\Gamma, i,j \in \mathbb{N}}$ be an infinite random matrix with the properties: \begin{enumerate} \item $s(i,v, j, w) = s(j,w, i,v)$ for every $i,j \in I$ and $v,w \in V\Gamma$, \item $s(i,v, j,w) = 1$ whenever $(v,w) \in E\Gamma$, \item $s(i,v,j,w)$ with $(i,v) > (j, w)$ are independent, \item ${\rm prob}(s(i,v,j,w) = 1) = p$ and ${\rm prob}(s(i,v,j,w) = -1) = q := 1-p$, whenever $(v,w) \not \in E\Gamma$. \end{enumerate} Let $\boldv$ be a (not necessarily reduced) word with letters in $V\Gamma$.
 Then, for almost every ${\bf s}$ we have for all $\cV \in \cP_{2}(\boldv)$ that